-- In this unit the student will know about F. W. Taylor - The major principles of Taylor's Scientific Management - Taylor's Functional Foremanship
+- F. W. Taylor's contributions to the discipline - The major principles of Taylor's Scientific Management - Taylor's Functional Foremanship

 Frederick W. Taylor, in full Frederick Winslow Taylor, (born March 20, 1856, Philadelphia, Pennsylvania, U.S.-died March 21, 1915, Philadelphia), American inventor and engineer who is known as the father of Scientific Management.
 His system of industrial management, known as Taylorism, greatly influenced the development of industrial engineering and production management throughout the world.